First Time Flying: Tips & What to Expect

 I usually take one bag with me, which has my food, drinks, entertainment, and medicine.
 If the seat next to me ends up being empty, I’ll leave my clothes and everything so that it’s easier to pack everything before disembarking.

-#8 Bring some entertainment
+Bring entertainment

-I usually have my Kindle with me and some movies on the phone.
 Even if there should be in-flight entertainment (IFE) on board, it doesn’t mean that it will work or there will be something interesting on it.

 You can download movies for offline watching on most of the streaming services, including Netflix and Youtube Premium.

-#9 Bring headphones with you
+Bring headphones

 It’s always a good idea to have headphones.
 Again, there might be IFE, but no headphones.
 You will probably need ones with a headphone jack!